LieutenantCrunch/mudae-ranker/README.md

 ## Important Notes
 - Make sure you don't save your exports with ANSI encoding, it's entirely possible they could have special characters that will get lost if you save with the wrong encoding, and that would cause bad things.
-- If you have your harem sorted before you go into this app and you're worried about something getting messed up, I recommend importing from $mmas and then immediately using the Export All Characters button to get your save dump followed by the Generate Sort Commands button to get your sort commands.
+- If you have your collection sorted before you go into this app and you're worried about something getting messed up, I recommend importing from $mmas and then immediately using the Export All Characters button to get your save dump followed by the Generate Sort Commands button to get your sort commands.
 - Stopping ranking midway triggers the most complicated state of this app.
 If any bugs are going to show up, this is where I expect them to show.
 If you like to read (there will be no tl;dr), here's an attempted explanation of what's going on behind the scenes and what you can expect:
   - You can think of your characters as being split up into two different lists, the ranked characters and the unranked characters.
   - Ranked characters ones that you specifically made a decision on by clicking on them in the ranking popup, whereas unranked are all the rest